 Premium Pencil Drawing Paper

 When it comes to drawing with pencil, never be underestimate how much your work will be effected by the quality of the paper.
 Newsprint is the cheapest quality paper on the market, which is why it’s sold in massive quantities to art students for the purpose of rapid charcoal studies.
 Printer paper is slightly better and ranges in quality, but has more limitations than benefits.
-Below are a few suggestions for much better options.
+If you’re not making detailed drawings in the great outdoors, here are a few suggestions for much better home studio options.

 Hot Press Watercolor Paper